 Additionally, states may outline their own labeling requirements based on the recommendations of the AAFCO.
 These regulations govern the product name, the guaranteed analysis, nutritional adequacy statement, feeding directions, and calorie statements.

-Pet Food Manufacturing Regulations in Canada
+Canada's Pet Food Manufacturing Regulations

 There are no specific organizations in Canada governing pet food production the same way that FDA does in the US.
 Importing of pet foods into Canada, however, is regulated by the Canadian Food Inspection Agency (CFIA).